Can Team GB deliver major Olympics medal haul amid state of emergency in Tokyo?

 Britain’s 376-strong squad is its biggest for an overseas Games, and women will outnumber men in the team for the first time.

-But with the Games due to take place amid a state of emergency due to rising coronavirus rates in the Japanese capital, the PA news agency runs the rule over what they can expect.
+But with the Games due to take place amid a state of emergency due to rising coronavirus rates in the Japanese capital, we run the rule over what they can expect.

 What are the implications of the state of emergency?